 For 30 years I have been trying to explain building a brand to interested parties, and I have evolved that definition to this: There is no such thing as a brand.
 You cannot lay it on the table, you cannot draw a picture of it, you cannot photograph it.
 It is vapor.
 Something that is more than just a mere physical presence.
 A brand is what your customer thinks of when she hears your name, but it only exists in her mind.

 Right now you are saying to yourself “No it is not.
 It is something much more complicated than that.”
 Trust me, you can make it more complicated than that, but it does not have to be more complicated than that.
+Or you are saying, what about the Nike Swoosh (which just represents their brand)?

 If you are building a good product, that is targeted to a customer that you know really well, that is where all of this has to start.
 Preferably, you are so close to the customer that you do not have to do a bunch of fancy research and focus groups to validate the product.
 Famously, Steve Jobs once said that he did not believe in a focus group or product development process.
 He just built products that he and small group of people in the company really wanted to have to solve their problems.
 That is the best definition of knowing your customer, because it basically says “be” your customer and you will know your customer.
 Build a product or service that solves a problem or makes something better for your targeted customer (which hopefully you are so close to that it is basically you), and that is the start of the solving the formula.
+Building a brand all starts with having really really good product.

 Think of your marketing as not telling some story that has to be made up, but rather tells the story of who you are and why you are building the product that you build or service you deliver.
 Get involved with the community you are selling to.
 Become a part of that community, so that your values reflect those same communities values.
 In other words, don’t just fake it.
 If you do not want to be part of the community that you are selling to, then you have a core value problem.
 If you are part of the community, and are involved, you will not have a problem coming up with content to represent in your store, on your website and in your literature.

 Lastly, do not assume that all of that will be positively and properly delivered at the time someone is purchasing your product or service, or when that product is being serviced.
 The easiest way to harm your brand is to just give up at the point of sale.
 If you are a retailer (online or brick and mortar), you cannot afford to not take ownership of the customer experience when someone is buying your products.
 It is not the wholesalers job to take care of the customer, it is your job as the retailer.
 If you think of yourself as a “dealer” of someone else’s brand, you will fail.
-There is no room for that kind of retailer and thinking any more.
+There is no room for that kind of thinking in today’s tough retail world.
 When someone is shopping for a new item, they are also shopping for a place to buy that item and get it serviced.
 You are the owner of your brand, and that should not be just given over to a wholesalers brand.
-Remember, people can buy something anywhere they want, the only reason they will select you is either out of convenience or because you offer something more than another retail location does.
+Remember, people can buy something anywhere they want, the only reason they will select you is either out of convenience, price or because you offer something more than another retail location does.
 (I do not know about you, but I would not want to battle Amazon or a big national retailer on price or convenience…)

 As an owner of a brand, ask yourself these questions.